Title: The Consequences of Contradiction, Or: We Won't Say 'We Told you So'

 "He…he loves me?"

 "HONESTLY!
 Before you two started this ridiculous scheme did you even bother asking him how he felt about you?
 Have you ever?
-He's been in love with you for five years!"
+He's been in love with you for near on five years!"

 Harry was sure, if it were physically possible, his heart would be plummeting to the floor.

 "No BUTS, Harry!
 After we finally managed to get you to bed he spilled the whole bloody thing – crying, as it were!
 How could you be so dense about this?